WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 input <- as.matrix(train[, 1:4]) 	# Note: 3

 # Note 1:
-#   Setosa is the positive class.
+#   setosa is the positive class.

 # Note 2:
 #   Split the data into training and test (75%/25%).